-The proposed investigation would follow the format of past investigations at Ferry Farm.
-In order for future generations of archaeologists to apply new methods and techniques there, portions of significant, sealed context of all pre-20th century architectural remains would be left unexcavated.
-For sealed context, between one quarter and one half of the fill would be left intact depending on the Foundation's archaeologists' understanding of the feature.
+This proposed work would follow the protocol of past archaeological investigations at Ferry Farm.
+In order for future generations of archaeologists to apply new methods and techniques there, portions of significant, sealed context and all remains of foundations would be left unexcavated.
+For sealed context, between one quarter and one half of the fill would likewise be left intact depending on the Foundation's archaeologists' understanding of the feature.
 For complex features, they would excavate three quarters of the fill.
 For features that are easy to interpret, half of the fill would be left unexcavated.
+They would also leave unexcavated a number of squares in the block proposed for 2019, preserving examples of the stratigraphic sequence in that portion of the site.
+The portion left behind is usually selected because it represents typical stratigraphy, thus excavation of squares that contain architectural remains are not usually selected for preservation.